carlosreche/format/README.md

 # format

-A simple, nifty and full-featured Javascript formatter of numbers, dates and text strings.
+A simple, nifty and full-featured Javascript tool to format the presentation of numbers, dates and text strings.

 ## Quick View